Architecture of Valencia, Spain

 Photo by Mihael Grmek from Wikimedia Commons

 Although smaller than many other Plazas in Spain, the Plaza de la Reina is one of the most important spaces in the city.
-Although most of the buildings fronting the square are contemporary, the space has been an open area since the early middle ages.
+Although most of the buildings fronting the square are contemporary, the space has been an open area since the early Middle Ages.
 The main facade of Valencia Cathedral faces the plaza and the gothic exterior of the church and the octagonal bell tower are the most dominant features within the modern-day square.

 During the late Middle Ages, Valencia entered a golden age and was one of the most important trading centers in all of Spain.
 Thanks in large part to the city’s trade in silk, Valencian merchants brought vast amounts of wealth into the city.
 All of this trade inevitably brought in money which spread to the church through local patronage and to the rulers of the city through taxes.
 This is why Valencia is also home to many examples of Renaissance and Baroque architecture built during the city’s cultural high point.